 Equation unlike equation gives a distribution over which is learnt by both observed data () and the prior assumptions.

-From we can see is act as a pseudo observatione.g. pseudo observation is a term used to weight our belief to the prior knowledge.
-Mathematically it acts as an actual observation, however it is not really observed so it named pseudo observation for category.
+From we can see acts as a pseudo observation (e.g. pseudo observation is a term used to weight our belief to the prior knowledge.
+Mathematically it acts as an actual observation, however it is not really observed so it named pseudo observation) for category.
 The total number of pseudo observations is equal to .
 By considering this fact and equation we can see the variance of the estimation decreases by increasing the number of pseudo observations.
-The predictive distribution (e.g. the distribution of unseen data given observed data and priors for a new observation can be written using and :
+The predictive distribution (e.g. the distribution of unseen data given observed data and priors ) for a new observation can be written using and :

+(we will deal with this later...)
 An explanatory example of the above discussion can be seen in language modeling.
 A language model assigns a probability to a document.
 One simple unigram language model (e.g. bag of words) is multinomial language models.
 If we show the language model for a document (D) with then for a sequence of independent terms we can write:

 In this equation eachis a multinomial distribution.
 (THIS IS AN EXAMPLE of DIRICHELT DISTRIBUTION THAT PEOPLE IN SPEECH AREA CAN UNDERSTAND, This EXAMPLE SHOWS WHY WE USE A DIRICHLET DISTRIBUTION AND WHY WE LIKE BAYESIAN INFERENCE COMPARE TO TRADITIONAL MAXIMUM-LIKELIHOOD) As a simple example, consider a search engine application where we have some number of documents and the goal is to find the most relevant documents given a “query” of several terms.
 Therefore for each document D, we have to compute .
 To compute this probability we have to compute for all terms in the query.
-If we use the maximum likelihood solution in we might get zero probability for a document if one of the terms is not existed in the document.
+If we use the maximum likelihood solution in , we might get zero probability for a document if one of the terms is not existed in the document.
 Obviously, it is not an acceptable solution for search engine applications.
 At the other hand, estimating using a Dirichlet distribution as shown in will solve this problem since it always gave a nonzero probability even if some of the terms are not presented in a document.

 Dirichlet Process